bemoid/bemoid/scss/objects/image/image.md

 [[example file=components/image/example/basic.html]]

-The `.image--circular` modifier class may you help to achieve a avatar-like images.
+The `.image--circular` modifier class may you help to achieve avatar-like images.

 [[example file=components/image/example/circular.html]]

 ### Aligment

-A veritical aligment of the image may be controlled with a positioning modifier classes.
+A vertical alignment of the image may be controlled with a positioning modifier classes.

 [[example file=components/image/example/aligment.html]]